ccnmaastricht/SSU/README.md

 ![](https://img.shields.io/github/forks/ccnmaastricht/SSU)
 ![](https://img.shields.io/github/stars/ccnmaastricht/SSU)

-Welcome to the Scene Understanding with Saccades (SSU) project.
+Welcome to the Saccades for Scene Understanding (SSU) project.
 This is a tech demo that showcases the power and versatility of the modular-integrative modeling approach.

 ## Introduction
 With an increasing need for complex modeling and simulations in neuroscience, it is essential to have an approach that allows for flexibility, scalability, and efficient management.
 The modular-integrative modeling approach (advanced by work package 3 of the Human Brain Project's 3rd Specific Grant Agreement) meets these needs by dividing the entire model into smaller, manageable modules.
 This allows for components to be developed independently, and then integrated and synchronized to simulate the complete system.